cysouw/diathesis/text/c13_zumInfinitive.md

 ### *sein+beim‑In­fi­ni­tiv* Recurrent absence (*Absentivfrequentativ*) {#sec:zuminfinitiv-sein-beim}

 The *sein+beim‑In­fi­ni­tiv* construction [@next a] seems to be very similar to the *sein+am‑In­fi­ni­tiv* progressive [e.g. they are deemed functionally indistinguishable in @gargyan2010: 41--42].
 However, that is the wrong comparison.
 The *sein+beim‑In­fi­ni­tiv* is actually functionally similar to the *sein+Infinitiv* absentive [@next b], see [@sec:infinitive-sein-absentive].
 The *sein+beim‑In­fi­ni­tiv* likewise signifies that the subject is not present (absentive), but it adds an extra aspectual dimension, namely that the activity is performed regularly or habitually.
-I will use the term 'frequentative' for this aspect.
+I will use the term "frequentative" for this aspect.

 ::: ex
 - Ich bin beim Arbeiten.